Maa Bapu Bommaku Pellanta

 Maa Bapu Bommaku Pellanta is a 2003 Indian Telugu-language romantic drama film directed by Ravi Raja Pinisetty and produced by P. D. Appachan under the Swarga Chitra banner.
-A remake of the Malayalam film Nandanam (2002), it stars debutante Ajay Raghavendra alongside Gayatri Raguram in a central role.
+A remake of the Malayalam film Nandanam (2002), it stars debutante Ajay Raghavendra alongside Gayatri Raguram in a central role, while Aravind Akash reprised his role as Lord Krishna from Nandamam.
 The music for the film was composed by Koti.

 Plot

 Mohana is a devoted maidservant in a wealthy household, known for her unwavering faith in Lord Krishna.
 Despite her modest status, she secretly dreams of marrying Viswam, the son of her employer.
 When circumstances and social norms seem to thwart her desires, Mohana's faith leads to a divine intervention that changes her life.
 The narrative combines spiritual elements with a romantic storyline, culminating in a union blessed by destiny.

 Production

 P. D. Appachan, known for producing Malayalam originals of Telugu remakes like Peddarikam (1992), and Snehamante Idera (2001), made his Telugu debut with Maa Bapu Bommaku Pellanta.
 The film, based on Nandanam (2002), was adapted to suit Telugu audiences.
 Ranjith provided the story, while Satyamurthy wrote the dialogues.
 Ajay Raghavendra, who made his debut as a lead actor in this film, previously portrayed the young version of Venkatesh in Chanti (1992) and Kondapalli Raja (1993).

 Directed by Ravi Raja Pinisetty, the film was shot extensively in Andhra Pradesh to authentically depict the rural atmosphere.
 Filming was completed over 93 working days, covering talkie portions and song sequences at locations like Vizag, Razole and Borra Caves.